astramieri/oci-foundations/docs/object_storage.md

 ## Data Encryption

 It's very important because you're storing sensitive data in the Cloud.
 So we give you data encryption **by default**.
 You cannot turn this off.
 You can always bring your own keys for very stringent requirements.
 You have that option.

+## Pre-Authenticated Request URL

+A pre-authenticated request URL is a feature in the OCI Object Storage service that provides temporary and secure access to a specific object.
+It enables users to generate a unique URL with a predefined expiration time, allowing external users to access the object without requiring authentication or authorization through OCI Identity and Access Management.

 ## Access Data